Introduction

 Certain Medications

-Some medications can alter how your body processes toxins, leading to stronger body odor.
+Some medications can change the way your body eliminates toxins, and that means bigger body odor.

 Lifestyle Habits That Worsen Underarm Odor